The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

-These may be respectively envisaged as the currents and axial--vector currents of some local algebra, and scalar and pseudo--scalar densities of $\psi^a$; all of which being expected to be coupled with appropriate boson fields in some Langrangian density.
-We leave as an exercise for the reader to prove that $I_0$ act on them as follows:
+These may be respectively envisaged as the currents and axial--vector currents of some local algebra, and scalar and pseudo--scalar densities of $\psi^a$; all of which are expected to be coupled with appropriate boson fields in some Langrangian density.
+We leave as an exercise the reader to prove that $I_0$ acts on them as follows:

 where $I_0 x=-x/x^2$.